 These burgers are a complete meal in one, containing legumes, whole grain and veggies.
 I add nuts too but that is completely optional.
 Serve in a sandwich with salad and hummus or tahini dip, alongside potato wedges and ratatouille, or as a meat substitute as part of a roast dinner.
 If you don’t have any kidney beans in the cupboard then chickpeas or black eyed beans make a good substitute.
-If you don’t have any cooked wholegrains then these can be left out: the burgers will hold together without.

 Here I’ve made the mixture into burgers but you can use it instead to stuff vegetables for roasting; you can press the mixture into a 2lb loaf tin to make a lentil loaf; or you can roll the mixture into balls for meatless meatballs.

 These burgers freeze well.
 I tend to cook the whole batch then freeze any left overs.
 You can then cook them from frozen: pop them in the oven at 180C for about 15-20 minutes, or until they are cooked through and crispy.

 Nut free: omit nuts or use seeds if they are tolerated (shelled hemp seeds work well)

 - 3 heaped tbsp walnuts (or other nuts) (optional)

 - 1 tin green lentils (drained, rinsed and squeezed to remove excess moisture)

 - 1 tin kidney beand (drained and rinsed)